 |TBD, Week starting January 15, 2022||December 3, 2021||TBD|

 |TBD, Week starting April 30, 2022||March 16, 2022||TBD|

 |TBD, Week starting June 11, 2022||April 27, 2022||TBD|

 The LSAT is normally offered three times per year internationally.
-Even with the shift to the LSAT-Flex in the U.S. and Canada, the international LSAT has only gone Flex (for sure) through June 2021.
+However, with the shift to the remote LSAT in the U.S. and Canada, the international LSAT has also gone remote and now includes an additional date.

 - Europe, Africa, and the Middle East